Adopt-a-Beach Program Information

 - Collect statistical data on debris found.

-Please feel free to call or email me to find out more about the Dare County Adopt-A-Beach program, or to express your interest in adopting a beach access.
+Please feel free to email me to find out more about the Dare County Adopt-A-Beach program, or to express your interest in adopting a beach access.

 Below is contact information for the town manager and public works department for each town participating in the Adopt-A-Beach program.
 If you come across a large debris item that you cannot remove, please call the public works department of that town and they will come remove it.
 You can also call if you have any other concerns about your access, or if your sign has been removed, damaged, or not installed yet.